 The next day, Wednesday, we walked around Coffs Harbor town and checked out the harbor area.
 There was a wave breaking right off the north part of the jetty wall and nobody was out.

 So after the surf we made breakfast and headed back down the dirt/cobble road to the Pacific Highway.
 We headed up north through Grafton to Yamba.
 We stopped in Grafton at Woolworths for food and ice.
 We also filled up for our 3rd time with petrol.
 It’s been costing about $80 to fill up the Camry.
 Petrol here is way more expensive than the states, about $1.60-1.70 per liter.
 This translates to about $6-$6.50 a gallon.
 It’s a bit cheaper up north, about $5.50-$5.75 a gallon.
 I’m glad I’m traveling with 2 people to help split costs!
 We got to Yamba at about 3pm and the waves were cracking, my surf guide had said it was a punchy shore break.
-It had a lot of juice, fast barreling waves that were easy to take off on and would punish you for trying to get a barrel.
-But the hold down wasn’t bad; it was just the constant waves crashing at the end of the ride.
-It was crowded but there seemed to be waves for everyone.
-The wave broke south of a rock wall and we stayed mainly on the south part of the pack of people.
-Dolphins had came right into the lineup and were riding waves just a few feet from me, they were then further out in the sea for maybe an hours time during our surf, just so peaceful; they were jumping out of the water and traveling in a pack of maybe 10 dolphins.

 After dark we headed to Byron Bay, we were staying at possibly the best hostel in Australia, it was called the Arts Factory and everyone I talked to told me to stay here.
 The place was opened in 1898 as a Piggery and turned into a hippie palace in the 70’s.
 The place has everything, it’s built on 5 acres of land and provides hostels around a swimming pool, a big campground for tent sites, several cabins including a bus, a teepee, several normal cabins, kitchens, a main lobby with arcade games, pool tables, and couches.
 The cabins are built around a pond and the surroundings of the campground are natural forests.
 They offer a shuttle to town every half hour and every 10 minutes after 10pm, but the walk is only 10 minutes.
 There were people from all over the world staying there, people had been staying there for months, we only stayed 5 days and it wasn’t nearly enough.
 I can see how people can get sucked into the place for a while, they even let you work a few hours a week cleaning or working reception to stay for free.
 Natural wild life in the area consisted of the classic wild turkey’s, guanos which are like iguanas, basically big lizards; also the birds would be chirping all day and the loudest at 630 am.
 The place also had a cinema and a spa where you could get massages.
 The cinema was really neat, it had projection movie screen and the seating was lounge couches so you could lie down.
 It cost $12 a night to camp here each; about $20 for the hostel rooms, and the prices went down the longer you stayed.
 We got in on Thursday night, set up camp, and hung around the campground.